DOING DISNEY with Grandparents

 One of the best ways to magnify the magic of a Disney World vacation is to share it with people you love.
 Including grandparents requires extra planning but will make your trip even more special.

 1. Stay on property.
 The convenience of staying at a Disney resort is even more important when traveling with older guests.
 Grandparents – or their grandchildren - may want to take a break during the day, which is much simpler when your resort is nearby.
-Staying at a Disney resort also makes transportation simpler.
+Staying at a Disney resort also makes transportation easier.
 This is especially true for a larger group that would normally require a minivan or large SUV.
 As Disney resort guests, you have complimentary access to Magical Express from the airport to your hotel as well as Disney buses, boats, and monorail trains for getting around Walt Disney World.

 2. Plan your time at the parks carefully.
 Many Disney guests walk ten to twelve miles a day.
 When my mother took her first trip to Disney with me, my sister, and my daughter a few years ago, she was amazed at how much walking we did.
 Running back and forth across a park may work with teenagers and young adults, but it is not a good idea for older guests.
 Plan your fastpasses – and your touring plan – carefully so that you can minizime steps.
 Incorporate the transportation within the parks in your plans.
 For example, use the train at Magic Kingdom to cross from the entrance to New Fantasyland.
 Electric scooters are also available to rent through Disney and other companies.